 Long-combination commercial transport vehicles (Super-B) have been allowed to travel into BC from AB as far as Dawson Creek.

 The City of Dawson Creek operates a municipal transit service through BC Transit.
-The “drop-floor” buses provide easy access for seniors and the physically disabled.
+The “drop-floor” buses provide easy access for seniors and citizens with physical disabilities.

 There are two taxi companies operating within the city limits.